 Luxurious hotels in Laois

-A short 20-minute drive from Portlaoise is Roundwood House, an 18th century stately Palladian villa that is also a hotel.
+A short 20-minute drive from Portlaoise is Roundwood House, an 18th-century stately Palladian villa that is also a hotel.
 Nestled in 18-acres of native woodland, Roundwood House also has a restaurant in which you can dine.
 There are only a few rooms and the hosts also live in the house.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.

 Budget-friendly hotels in County Laois